jackyes/IPBlocklist/README.md

 #Usage:

+Modify BASE and FOLDER_BL variabile or create /etc/sysconfig folder in your system (`mkdir /etc/sysconfig`)

 Save your iptables rules (will be reloaded each blocklist update):
 `iptables-save > /root/iptables.save`
 Edit the script config section acordingly to your needs. (ex. location of iptables and ipset, wich blocklist to use, etc..)